-Instagram is still growing rapidly and it has a highly engaged user base, so it’s possible IGTV will find its niche with exclusive series, influencer vlogs, and experimental vertical videos.
+Instagram is still growing and it has a highly engaged user base, so it’s possible IGTV will find its niche with exclusive series, influencer vlogs, and other experimental video formats.
 For now, though, serving as an extra distribution channel for content creators, publishers and brands looks like a safe bet.

 And the future of Instagram marketing?

 Yet there’s also a lot we don’t know.
-Will IGTV keep getting support until it catches on, or will it become a second-rate YouTube?
-Will IG’s user base keep growing exponentially, or will it slow down?
+Will IGTV keep getting support until it takes off, or will it become a second-rate YouTube?
+Will IG’s user base keep growing, or will it eventually have to give up its position to up-and-coming apps like TikTok?
 Finally, will Instagram keep its distinct identity, or will it be increasingly absorbed into Facebook?

 Only time will tell.
-As marketers, all we can do is keep up with the trends and make smart decisions based on what we know right now.
+As marketers, all we can do is keep up with the Instagram updates and trends, and make smart decisions based on what we know right now.